Senate dodges US debt disaster, voting to extend borrowing

 That debate will take place as lawmakers also work to fund the federal government for the new fiscal year and as they keep up their bitter battling over President Joe Biden’s top domestic priorities — a bipartisan infrastructure plan with nearly $550 billion in new spending as well as a much more expansive, $3.5 trillion effort focused on health, safety net programs and the environment.

-The GOP concession was not popular with some members of McConnell’s Republican caucus, who complained that the nation’s debt levels are unsustainable.
+The GOP concession to give up its blockade for now was not popular with some members of McConnell’s Republican caucus, who complained that the nation’s debt levels are unsustainable.

-But Sen. Lisa Murkowski of Alaska was among those voting to advance the bill.
+But Sen. Lisa Murkowski of Alaska was among those voting to end debate and allow a vote on the bill.

 “I’m not willing to let this train go off the cliff,” she said.